Suma: Brazilian Ginseng

 Hormonal effects

 Suma has been noted to raise estrogen, progesterone and testosterone.
-Its effects of raising progeterone are likely during secretory phase.
+Its effects of raising progesterone are likely during secretory phase.
 The effect of increased estrogen and progesterone are useful for herbal breast enhancement.
 Estrogens are formed from androgens.
-However, for breast growth, there must be a higher ratio of bodily estrogens than androgens.
+However, for breast growth, there must be the right balance of estrogens, progesterones and androgens.

 Suma is known for increasing fertility, and this is likely because of its estrogen, progestogen and androgen raising properties.